csea-nitw/csea-nitw.github.io/README.md

 3. Clone the repository in your local device using the git clone "link" command.
 4. Make the necessary changes in the site.
 5. Run these commands in the order given-
-6. git init
+  a. git init
-7. git add .
+  b. git add .
-8. git commit -m "initial commit"
+  c. git commit -m "initial commit"
-9. git push origin master
+  d. git push origin master
 10. Open your favourite browser and search for username.github.io .
 You have your portfolio website ready.